Updated February 2023

 It's not enough to have great talent on your sales team.
 Even if your salespeople have excellent selling skills, real success comes when everyone is aligned with the goals and expectations set by the sales leader while also being motivated and held accountable.
 So, what does it mean for a salesperson to be accountable?
-For this article, let's say accountability is defined as; being held responsible for doing the things that are expected of you.
+For this blog, let's say accountability is defined as; being held responsible for doing the things that are expected of you.

 There are several reasons why your salespeople could be lacking accountability.
 More often than not, it's because they became distracted, got off track, jumped to something else, or didn't feel a certain activity or action was essential.